India has a unique pattern of tobacco consumption

 Source: Global Adult Tobacco Survey (GATS) – India 2016-17,

-The small share of Cigarettes’ in the overall tobacco consumption is a result of high & discriminatory tax policy – on a per Kg basis of tobacco consumption, Cigarettes taxes are 51 times higher than other tobacco products:
+The small share of Cigarettes’ in the overall tobacco consumption is a result of high & discriminatory tax policy – as per data available up to 2016-17, on a per Kg basis of tobacco consumption, Cigarettes taxes are 55 times higher than other tobacco products as against about 28 times higher in 2005-06:

 Source: Ministry of Finance, Govt. of India; Industry Estimates